-History of ME/CFS
+History of ME / CFS

-Myalgic Encephalomyelitis or Chronic Fatigue Syndrome (ME/CFS) is a complex illness with a complex history.
-The best way to understand ME/CFS as we know it today is to understand the history of how it was first defined and how the diagnostic criteria has evolved over the past few decades.
+Myalgic Encephalomyelitis or Chronic Fatigue Syndrome (ME / CFS) is a complex illness with a complex history.
+The best way to understand ME / CFS as we know it today is to understand the history of how it was first defined and how the diagnostic criteria has evolved over the past few decades.

-Summary of diagnostic criteria since 1988.
+Summary of the 5 major diagnostic criteria from 1988 onwards.

 Early misunderstanding and ‘Neurasthenia’

-In the 19th century the concept of ‘neurasthenia’ was introduced by the psychiatrist George Beard, which defined an illness largely in women that had many of the hallmarks of ME/CFS.
+In the 19th century the concept of ‘neurasthenia’ was introduced by the psychiatrist George Beard, which defined an illness largely in women that had many of the hallmarks of ME / CFS.
 Its onset was generally triggered by an infection and it was described as a "...condition of nervous exhaustion, characterized by undue fatigue on [the] slightest exertion, both physical and mental... the chief symptoms are headache, gastrointestinal disturbances, and subjective sensations of all kinds".
 The popularity of ‘neurasthenia’ declined in the early stages of the 20th century as its usefulness and validity were called into question.

 Outbreaks of the 20th century and the first definition of ME

-Around 70 possible outbreaks of ME/CFS were documented during the course of the 20th century.
+Around 70 possible outbreaks of ME / CFS were documented during the course of the 20th century.
 At this point, the condition went by many names but all linked by their unknown cause and similar symptom set.
-One of the most important for the history of ME/CFS was the outbreak at the Royal Free Hospital in the UK.
+One of the most important for the history of ME / CFS was the outbreak at the Royal Free Hospital in the UK.
 Over 200 staff were hospitalized and the hospital closed for several months due to an unknown illness, it was during this time that Dr. Melvin Ramsay (from the Royal Free Infectious Diseases department) would call the illness Myalgic Encephalomyelitis (ME).
 Dr. Ramsay definition remains one of the best clinical descriptions of the illness and several years later the condition would be recognized by the World Health Organisation in 1969.